-Everest Base Camp Trek Return By Helicopter Overview
+Everest Base Camp Trek Return By Helicopter 11 Days

 If you are looking for an ultimate package to Everest base camp that has a moderate difficulty level and is doable for new trekkers, then our Everest base camp trek with helicopter return is the ideal option.
 It is a guided trek by our professional guides.
 Don't confuse this trek with Everest deluxe Trek, as the accommodations during the trek are simple yet comfortable.

 Trekking to Everest base camp and returning by helicopter has become one of the trendiest Everest base camp trek packages in recent days.
-Now travelers can do the usual 14 days or 16 days of EBC trekking in 11 days or less than that without compromising acclimatization days.
+Now travelers can do the usual EBC trekking in 11 days or less than that without compromising acclimatization days.
 The package combines an adventurous trekking experience and the jaw-dropping aerial panorama of the Himalayas.

 If you are trekking in a group, you can extend your budget by only a few hundred dollars to combine helicopter return flight in your package.
 The Everest base camp trek with helicopter return starts with a thrilling commercial flight from Kathmandu to Lukla (2,860 m).
 From Lukla, you descend to Phakding village (2,610 m).
 Registering your permits at Monjo, you now walk in the Sagarmatha National Park.